gridsome/gridsome.org/docs/data-query-data.md

 ## How to query with GraphQL
 **With GraphQL you only query the data you need.** This makes it easier and more tidy to work with data.
 A query always starts with `query` and then something like `Posts` (This can be anything.
-Its only for you to understand what you query).
+It's only for you to understand what you query).
 Then you write something like `posts: allWordPressPosts`. **This is the important part.** The `allWordPressPosts` is the name of the GraphQL collection you want to query.
 The `post:` is optional.
 If you add that your query will be added to `$page.posts` or `$static.posts` if you use `<static-query>`.
-If its not added and you only use `allWordPressPosts` your post will be added to `$page.allWordPressPosts`.
+If it's not added and you only use `allWordPressPosts` your post will be added to `$page.allWordPressPosts`.

   **Working with GraphQL in Gridsome is easy and you don't need to know much about GraphQL.**